Yap and Pohnpei

 here to see a map of Yap & Pohnpei

-I wanted to
+I wanted

-embark on my First dive trip (with many frequent flier miles banked).
-Many divers told me that Micronesia had great diving, so I put it on
+to embark on my First dive trip (with many frequent flier miles banked).
+Many divers told me that Micronesia had

-my list of places to check out.
-I knew
+great diving, so I put it on my list of places to check out.
+I knew that some friends were going on a

-and Palau the following year, so I wanted
+group trip to Truk and Palau the following year, so I

-to avoid those destinations.
-I started
+wanted to avoid those destinations.
+I

-also stay a few days at the Village Hotel in Pohnpei.
+and he convinced me that I should also stay a few days at the Village Hotel in Pohnpei.
 Yap and Pohnpei are two of the

 states of the Federated States of Micronesia (FSM).
 The advice I received was excellent and this